vitalikr215/gps-navigator-helper/README.md

   <br>\* found out that if the number of poins added to GoogleMap more than 300 rendering become a slow and lags appered.
 So, when show routes, going to add just first and last point of the route (to reduce a number of points added to map).
 Another one findig is that route could consist of several segments (it's a straight analog of different journey with your navigator).
 Such segments separated by _<trkseg>_ tag on .gpx file and know last point of previous segment connected with first point of next segment which is looks weird
   ![imgage](./images/segment-problem.png)
   <br>So, then next going to draw different route segments with different polylines, and also will make them different color for better user experience, to explicitly show that it's a different journey.
+- [0.6.4](https://github.com/vitalikr215/gps-navigator-helper/releases/tag/0.6.4) Fixed that routes are mixed up between each other, by drawing them in separate polyline and different colors.
+Also now adding only first and last point of the route segment for better user experience.

 ### _To be continued..._